SomoneL/Manual-QA-Testing-Practice/README.md

 # Manual-Testing-Practice
-After analyzing the requirements &amp; User Stories, I created 2 Test Scenarios &amp; 2 Test Cases for each three different applications.
+After analyzing the requirements &amp; User Stories, I created 2 Test Scenarios &amp; 2 Test Cases for each of the three different applications below.

 Three applications used:
 1. Website: www.travelguzs.com